zzz-client/zzz/Readme.md

 backend:
   - Sweet mother of god, fix the design pattern in serve.ts
-  - Split Store
-    - Where should we write to for Postman Store?
     - Add workspace entity for Get, and some command to get all workspaces
   - Finish auth UI per-request
     - Create auth UI for bulk edit and creation (using above component)